-At the moment the Mida Creek fishermen are using a lot of (illegal) small mesh size fishing nets e.g. monofilament nets.
-These nets catch literally everything that comes along, from big fish to small, from turtles to sharks.
-Changing the mesh size into 3” up to 8” is important to prevent juveniles to be caught and the threatened shark and ray population.
-It’s been proven that mesh sizes above 8” will catch sharks and rays.
+Before 2022 the local fishermen were mostly using illegal, small mesh size fishing nets (monofilament) and mosquito nets.
+These nets catch literally everything that comes along, from big fish to small fish, from turtles to sharks.
+Changing the mesh size into at least 3” is crucial for healthy and reproducing fish stocks.
+But there is a maximum too.
+It’s been proven that mesh sizes above 8” will catch sharks and rays, amongst others.
 Our aim is therefore to stay within the 3-8” threshold.

 see also our partners